 Reaching the wide open market

 With the aforementioned information in mind, it's not hard to see why the more than 375,000 nail technicians in the U.S. need barrier protection.
-Distributors who would like to learn more about products that are suitable for their salon clients should speak with their AMMEX sales representative or contact us on our website for more information.
+Talk to a glove expert to learn more about barrier protection products for nail technicians.